NCPP/ocgis/doc/api.rst

 .. warning:: Only add data WGS84 geographic data, ESPS=4326.

 Shapefiles may be added to the directory mapped by the environment variable :attr:`ocgis.env.DIR_SHPCABINET`.
 Shapefiles must have a unique integer attribute called 'UGID'.
+This attribute is required for the "`select_ugid`_" argument to find specific geometries inside the shapefile.

-The shapefile's "geom key" is the name of the shapefile.
-It may have an alphanumeric name with no spaces and must only include underscores "_".
+The shapefile's "`geom key`_" is the name of the shapefile.
+It must have an alphanumeric name with no spaces with the only allowable special character being underscores "_".

 :class:`ocgis.Inspect`
 =========================